 Koryu or 'Old School' Jujutsu is generally taught and learned through the practice of Kata, which are formalised fight sequences designed to transmit the system, but unlike the solo Kata often seen in Okinawan Karate, Chinese Kung Fu, or similar martial arts, Jujutsu Kata are paired, with both parties having clearly defined roles and points of focus.

-The purpose of these Kata is to transmit the key principles, mindset and techniques of the school to students in a safe manner.
+The purpose of these Kata is to transmit to you the key principles, mindset and techniques of the school to students in a safe manner.
 This is very important as many of the techniques practiced are designed to seriously injure or even kill your opponent, Kata should include correct focus on how to safely receive these techniques, and even counter them.

-Once the core principles have been transmitted, they can be applied to real fighting application with countless variations to prepare for any situation.
+Once the core principles have been transmitted, you can apply them to real fighting application with countless variations to prepare for any situation.

 Jujutsu in the UK

 Many schools using the term Jujutsu or one of the variants (Ju Jitsu, Jiu Jitsu, etc,) even of Western origin, use Japanese names for their systems, Japanese words to describe techniques, Japanese titles for their Instructors, and also apply a degree of Japanese style etiquette.
 Often this comes from the strong influence of Judo, Aikido and Karate on Western Jujutsu, so is by no means an indication of the school's heritage or confirmation of any Japanese link.

-For anyone looking specifically for authentic Japanese Jujutsu in the UK (especially the traditional schools) you should always check the lineage of the school, and the credentials of the Instructor.
+For anyone looking specifically for authentic Japanese Jujutsu in the UK (especially Koryu; the traditional schools) you should always check the lineage of the school, and the credentials of the Instructor.
 Where Japanese links are claimed, can they be verified?
 Instructors will usually be happy to discuss this with you, and should be able to show you documentation highlighting rank and/or giving them authorisation to teach the claimed school.

 Class Times & Location